michaeloconnelliii/BrevetCalculator/README.md

     * Display saved distance and open and close times

 * Additional services include:
     * A "producer" (API) service found in the directory titled 'api'.
-This service handles retrieving data from a database formatting the data (JSON and CSV), and making requested data avaliable.
+This service handles retrieving data from a database, formatting the data (JSON and CSV), and making requested data avaliable.
     * A "Consumer" service found in the directory titled 'apiDataWebsite' This service makes all the requests detailed in the 'functionality' section and displays them on one web page.
 Note: The top 'n' open and close times are demoed for n=3, but the api service allows n to be any number.

 Docker and Docker Compose were used for testing and deployment of the above services.